Last Updated on June 11, 2021 by Oddmund Groette

 The US stock market is about 50% of the world’s stock market capitalization.
 If you want a diversified stock portfolio it’s pretty natural to include US stocks in your portfolio.

 The good news is that you as a non-US citizen and resident can open a brokerage account, but as a non-resident, you face a limited selection of brokers due to the strict anti-money laundering rules (AML).
 There is no law prohibiting foreigners from opening an account, but the risk of money laundering makes most brokers limit or completely reject foreign investors.

 How do you open a US stock account?
+How can foreigners invest in the US markets?
+Can a non-US citizen open a brokerage account?
 The article looks at different ways how you can open an account or get access to US markets:

 So, in short, you as a foreign resident or foreign citizen can open a US account but the options are limited.
 It requires a lot of paperwork and red tape to comply with the anti-money laundering regulations.
 The easiest option is to use your local broker or invest via mutual funds or ETFs.